kateryna-vilk/Facebook-SignUp-TestCases/README.md

 # Test Cases for Facebook Sign Up Page

-This is a portfolio project demonstrating a set of test cases for the Facebook "Sign Up" functionality.
+This is a project demonstrating a set of test cases for the Facebook "Sign Up" functionality.

 The test cases are divided into two categories, located in separate sheets within the Excel file: **Valid Scenarios:** Testing the "happy path" and successful user registration. **Invalid Scenarios:** Testing edge cases, error handling, and invalid user inputs.